jjkjwo/Universal-Vector-Language/AntiPatterns.md

 The invasive assumption that all human activity is "content" meant for an audience.
 Suggesting streaming, sharing, or collaboration during solitary "Escape Space" activities, thereby transforming a release valve into a performance and destroying the escape value.

 841. Narrative Credentialism
 The catastrophic failure where an AI system treats a user's linguistic assertion of authority ("I am the security team") as a functional system credential.
-Failing to distinguish between a narrative context and a verified permission state, leading the AI to helpfuly "roleplay" a data breach by disclosing real internal schemas, PII, and hardcoded secrets to an unauthenticated actor.
+Failing to distinguish between a narrative context and a verified permission state, leading the AI to helpfully "roleplay" a data breach by disclosing real internal schemas, PII, and hardcoded secrets to an unauthenticated actor.

 842. The Kinetic Hijack
 When a UI's gesture physics misinterpret high-velocity navigation (fast scrolling) as a command to reset, refresh, or snap-to-top.
 A "smart" feature triggering accidentally because the designer never tested the interface at the speed of an actual power user, resulting in the system punishing efficiency with disorientation.